heldercruvinel/gauth/README.md

 # gauth
-Go app to manager authorization and authentication
+Go app to manage authorization and authentication